 About the Team

 GovAI was founded to help humanity navigate the transition to a world with advanced AI.
-Our research agenda, published in 2018, helped define and shape the nascent field of AI governance.
-Our team and affiliate community possess expertise in a wide variety of domains, including compute governance, US-China relations, arms race dynamics, EU policy, and AI progress forecasting.
+Our first research agenda, published in 2018, helped define and shape the nascent field of AI governance.
+Our team and affiliate community possess expertise in a wide variety of domains, including AI regulation, responsible development practices, compute governance, AI-lab corporate governance, US-China relations, and AI progress forecasting.

-The newly formed policy team will aim to develop concrete recommendations for what influential public and private actors (e.g. regulatory agencies and private labs) should do today to put the world in a better position to engage with future risks and benefits from transformative AI systems.
-In addition to research, the team will engage in advising and public communication.
-The team will work collaboratively, likely with an initial focus on compute governance, AI regulation, and corporate governance for AI labs.
+GovAI’s policy team aims to develop concrete recommendations for what influential public and private actors (e.g. regulatory agencies and private labs) should do today to put the world in a better position to engage with future risks and benefits from advanced AI systems.
+In addition to research, the team engages in advising and public communication.
+The team works collaboratively and has a current focus on frontier AI regulation, compute governance, external scrutiny of frontier models, and corporate governance for AI labs.

 About the Role

-Research Scholar (Policy Track) is a one-year visiting position for policy-focused researchers and policymakers who hope to positively influence the long-run impact of artificial intelligence.
+Research Scholar (Policy Track) is a one-year visiting position for policy-focused researchers and policymakers who hope to positively influence the lasting impact of artificial intelligence.

-As a Research Scholar, you will conduct research into what decision makers across government and industry should do today to prepare for a world of transformative AI and engage in related advising and public communication.
-You will deepen your understanding of AI governance and connect and collaborate with a network of experts, within an institutional home that offers both research freedom and research support.
+As a Research Scholar, you will conduct research into the actions that influential decision makers – both in government and industry – might take to prepare for a world with advanced AI.
+You will deepen your understanding of the field and connect and collaborate with a network of experts within an institutional home that offers both flexibility and support for your research.
+You may also have the opportunity to advise external stakeholders and communicate publicly.

-Our expectation is that the majority of your research time will be dedicated to policy development and advising, although you will also have the freedom to spend time learning or participating in other relevant projects.
+Our expectation is that the majority of your research time will be dedicated to policy development and advising.
+You will also have the freedom to spend time learning or participating in other relevant projects.

-You will receive supervision from Markus Anderljung, GovAI's Head of Policy, or Jonas Schuett, who leads our corporate governance work.
-You will likely meet with your supervisor and with the rest of the team every week, and receive further support and regular check-ins from Emma Bluemke, GovAI's Research Manager.
-Sam Clarke, GovAI's Strategy Manager, will also be available to offer impact-oriented career advising.
+You will receive supervision from Markus Anderljung, GovAI's Head of Policy; Jonas Schuett, who leads our corporate governance work; and/or Lennart Heim, who leads our compute governance work.
+You will have weekly check-in meetings with your supervisor and with the rest of the policy team, be in frequent contact about collaborative projects, and receive further support from Emma Bluemke, GovAI's Research Manager.
+You’ll also engage with the rest of GovAI during retreats and work-in-progress sessions, for example.
+You can learn about GovAI’s team here and browse our research here.

-We are also hiring for a General Track version of the role, which might be of interest to applicants who would prefer to conduct more self-directed research or research that has more indirect policy relevance.
+We are also hiring for a General Track version of the role, which might be of interest to applicants who have a stronger interest in exploration, self-directed work, or research with more indirect policy relevance.
+Please note that the round-one application form for both tracks is the same, and applicants can choose to be considered for either or both tracks within the form.

 Qualifications and Selection Criteria

 We are open to hiring candidates with a wide range of research interests and intellectual backgrounds.
-Although political scientists are most strongly represented within GovAI, we have also hired or hosted researchers with backgrounds in public policy, computer science, economics, history, philosophy, and law.
+We have previously hired or hosted researchers with backgrounds in political science, computer science, public policy, economics, history, philosophy, and law.
+We are particularly interested in hosting more researchers with strong technical backgrounds.

 You might be a particularly good fit if you have:

-- A strong interest in using your career to positively influence the long-run impact of artificial intelligence, in line with our organisation’s mission
+- A strong interest in using your career to positively influence the lasting impact of artificial intelligence, in line with our organisation’s mission

 - Demonstrated ability or potential to produce excellent research (ability might be demonstrated by academic publications or by non-academic work such as blog posts)